willwearing/choose-your-box-contents/README.md

 Bonus Points

-Complete the navigation and make it responsive
+To-do:

-Offer - declined role
+- Complete the navigation and make it responsive